anandbabu926/MyBDDTestApplication/README.md

 **mvn clean verify serenity:aggregate**

-Results will be executed and Serenity reports will be generated based on feature file.
+Feature will be executed as per Serenity-Junit runner and Serenity reports will be generated for the execution.

 Below is the reference serenity report